npackr/for-mqtt-dashboard/README.md

 **STEP 2.** Pull this repository local

-**STEP 3.** Run the HTTP server
+**STEP 3.** Start HTTP server

+* Old dashboard (Bootstrap 3: Admin Bucket)
   * Use this command to run the old-dashboard server: `node old-dashboard.js`
+  * Then use a browser and go to the address: `localhost:7070` for old-dashboard
+* New dashboard (Vue: Black Dashboard)
   * Use this command to run the new-dashboard server:

+    ```Terminal/PowerShell
     cd app/dashboard
     npm run dev

-**STEP 4.** Access via browser

-* Use a browser and go to the address: `localhost:7070` for old-dashboard
+    ```

-* Use a browser and go to the address: `localhost:3000` for new-dashboard
+* Then use a browser and go to the address: `localhost:3000` for new-dashboard